Billy Bush officially leaves NBC in the wake of 'Access Hollywood' tape

 "I am deeply grateful for the conversations I've had with my daughters, and for all of the support from family, friends and colleagues," he said.
 "I look forward to what lies ahead."

-It is also unclear whether he is prohibited from speaking publicly about the controversy through some sort of nondisclosure or nondisparagement clause.

-Related: Sources: Billy Bush's departure from NBC now matter of "when," not "if"

 The exit announcement came on the same day that Trump's wife Melania told CNN's Anderson Cooper that she believes Bush "egged on" her husband during the vulgar conversation, which she called "boy talk."

-The conversation was taped back in 2005.
+What's next for Bush, 45, is unknown.
+The exit deal does not include a noncompete clause, so Bush could conceivably join another network right away, a person familiar with the deal said.

+However, Bush is not in a hurry to line up another job.
+And he is unlikely to speak publicly before Election Day, the source said.

 The statements from both sides were a part of the negotiation between Bush's lawyer and NBC.